-The proposed BESS would have a storage capacity of 42MW, and would be capable of optimising around 140MW of grid-connected renewable energy projects across the UK to enable them to store power generated during the day and / or during periods of high wind for use during times of peak electricity demand.
+The proposed BESS would have a storage capacity of up to 42MW, and would be capable of optimising around 140MW of grid-connected renewable energy projects across the UK to enable them to store power generated during the day and / or during periods of high wind for use during times of peak electricity demand.

 Battery Energy Storage Systems (BESS) can be charged by electricity generated from renewable energy, such as wind and solar power, which only produce energy under certain conditions.
 BESS use intelligent software to co-ordinate energy production and to decide when to store or release energy to the national grid to meet peak demand.
 This improves the stability of the grid network and allows stored renewable energy to be used even when the conditions for generation are not being met.